Alternative Health Fair

 Hampshire College Veterans Administration Volunteer Corps

-September 2010 will marked the launch of a new Hampshire College VA (Veterans Administration) Volunteer Corps in collaboration with the Northampton VA Medical Center, a division of the VA New England Healthcare System.
+September 2010 marked the launch of a new Hampshire College VA (Veterans Administration) Volunteer Corps in collaboration with the Northampton VA Medical Center, a division of the VA New England Healthcare System.
 The aim of this program is to provide Hampshire College students, as well as faculty or staff wishing to participate, with an opportunity to match their skills and interests with the immediate needs and resources of the excellent VA Medical Center located several miles north of the center of Northampton, Massachusetts.
 For more information visit the hampedia page.

 Throughout the year, we celebrate many different holidays from the Muslim, Hindu, Wiccan, Jewish, Baha'i, Christian, Buddhist, and atheist calenders.
 For example, every winter spiritual life hosts Christmachannukwanzaadharohatsuyule, a night of celebration with food, music, and crafts from many winter holidays.

 Throughout the year there are many opportunities to get involved with intergroup dialogue for students, staff, and faculty.
-Spiritual life frequently brings in speakers to discuss the intersection of religion, race, sexuality, gender, science, ethics, etc.
+Spiritual Life frequently brings in speakers to discuss the intersection of religion, race, sexuality, gender, science, ethics, etc.